AigensTechnology/AigensSdkCore/README.md

 - source - A merchant brand name string to indicate which brand the member belongs to
 - sessionId - Member's current session key for CRM access
 - pushId - Provide the push token registered with Google's push service.
 You can set pushId without other member detail for anonymous user.
+- deviceId - Each device is unique, each device is the same value.

 Deeplink Data:
 - addItemId - Item to be added when user navigate to order page.